John Lennon: How a Lifelong Rebel Became a Voice for Change

 “Personal Elvis”

 John Lennon was, according to McCartney, The Beatles’ “personal Elvis” in their youth.
-Although the band’s early pop songs didn’t need deep lyrics, since sound mattered most then and not wordplay loved by Lennon later, the members adored him.
-McCartney cited Lennon’s wit, intellect, and charisma as reasons for the musicians’ respect: “John was the eldest and the sharpest of us all—that was a leader’s trait.”
-John could mock aristocrats at the Royal Variety Performance by asking the cheap-seat audience to clap while in the expensive royal boxes, including the Queen Mother, he rattled his jewelry.
+Although the band’s early pop songs weren’t focused on deep lyrics — sound mattered more than the wordplay Lennon loved — the other members adored him.
+McCartney praised Lennon’s wit, intellect, and charisma: “John was the eldest and the sharpest of us all — that was a leader’s trait.”
+He even mocked aristocrats at the Royal Variety Performance, encouraging the cheap seats to clap while making a show of rattling his own jewelry in front of the royal boxes, including the Queen Mother.

 The Beatles receiving the Order of the British Empire

-Yet the establishment was not offended: in 1965, The Beatles were honored by the British establishment and received the Order of the British Empire on the Queen’s birthday.
-Between continuous tours (due to work, Lennon—like his father—missed the birth of his son), filming, and songwriting, Lennon prepared two collections of miniatures in the 1960s—*In His Own Write* and *A Spaniard in the Works* (the translation reflects the author’s pun style).
-A busy schedule and a chance meeting with drugs opened Lennon’s access to LSD.
-He gained weight and later called that time the period of the “fat Elvis.”
+In 1965 The Beatles were honored by the British establishment and received the Order of the British Empire on the Queen’s birthday.
+Between nonstop touring (Lennon, like his father, missed the birth of his son), filming, and songwriting, he published two collections of short pieces in the 1960s — In His Own Write and A Spaniard in the Works — which reflected his punning style.
+A busy schedule and exposure to drugs introduced Lennon to LSD.
+He put on weight and later called that period the “fat Elvis.”

 LSD and Pacifism

-In 1966, Lennon gave his first scandalous interview, claiming The Beatles were “more popular than Jesus,” predicting the end of Christianity.
-The statement caused no public resonance in England, but in the USA, following public burnings of Beatles records, Ku Klux Klan protests, and personal threats to Lennon, the band’s concert activity was halted.
-After their last concert on August 29, 1966, John starred in his only feature film without The Beatles: the anti-war satirical comedy *How I Won the War*.
-Overall, Lennon appeared as himself in 35 feature films and 20 TV programs.
+In 1966 Lennon sparked his first major scandal by saying The Beatles were “more popular than Jesus” and predicting Christianity’s decline.
+In Britain the remark barely registered, but in the U.S. it provoked record burnings, Ku Klux Klan protests, and death threats, effectively ending the band’s touring career.
+After their last concert on August 29, 1966, John appeared in his only feature film without The Beatles, the antiwar satire How I Won the War.
+Overall, Lennon appeared as himself in dozens of feature films and television programs.

 How I Won the War